Thor110/AIrchive/README.md

 **Key Insight**

-If any given page could appear in any book, then the true search space is not “all possible books” — it is simply:
+If any given page could appear in any book, then the true search space is not “all possible books” — it is:

 **all possible single pages.**